Book Blaster Issue 9

 “I received the MotivAider the day I started my revision and set it at 10-minute intervals to reinforce ‘relax and concentrate’.
 It really worked.
 I know this to be so because one day I forgot to put it on and by the afternoon I was getting really tense inside and feeling overwhelmed.
 “Yet after putting it back on for a while I began to calm down.
 Also, if I’d stopped for a break and got involved in a conversation with someone and felt it vibrate, it reminded me to get back to work.

-“Finally, the Paraliminal CD, Memory Supercharger, really helped in the exam room.”
+“Finally, the Paraliminal recording, Memory Supercharger, really helped in the exam room.”

 Kathryn intends to use the MotivAider to stop smoking this Summer.